While pitching in baseball, the arms of the players produce lots of torque which is unnatural for the hands. The whole arm requires lots of rotation.

 Pitching creates greater pressure on the elbow joint.
 When you stride, the elbow jerks back about 90 degrees.
-The repeated movement put enhanced pressure on elbow thus it hurts and causes injuries.
+The repeated movement put enhanced pressure on the elbow; thus, it hurts and causes injuries.

-- Ulnar collateral ligament injury – also called Little League Elbow, it feels like elbow has been dislocated.
+- Ulnar collateral ligament injury: Little League Elbow feels like the elbow has been dislocated.

-- Ulnar neuritis – it occurs when an ulnar nerve gets affected and the pain feels like the shock.
+- Ulnar neuritis occurs when an ulnar nerve gets affected, and the pain feels like a shock.

-- Olecranon stress fracture – Olecranon is the bony area of the elbow and it occurs when the muscle surrounding it couldn’t absorb the shock when arm moves.
+- Olecranon stress fracture: Olecranon is the bony area of the elbow, and it occurs when the muscle surrounding it can’t absorb the shock when the arm moves.

 Shoulder Related Injuries

-For every pitch, the great impact is produced on the shoulder as well.
-It has to snap forward which leads the muscle to extend and then contract.
+For every pitch, a significant impact is produced on the shoulder as well.
+It has to snap forward, which leads the muscle to extend and then contract.
 The movement leads to muscle tearing and injuries when repeated again and again.

-- SLAP tears – it is the most feared injury in the game as it affects the biceps and rips the muscle; it stands for superior labrum anterior to posterior tear.
+- SLAP tears are the most feared injury in the game as it affects the biceps and rips the muscle; it stands for superior labrum anterior to posterior tear.

 Why Do The Arms Hurt?

 Pitching is very demanding physically.
-Most pitchers throw the ball at the speed between 70 and 100 mph.
+Most pitchers throw the ball at a speed between 70 and 100 mph.

 This produces great stress on the pitcher’s arm; it is estimated that over 280-pound-force is exerted on the pitcher’s arm while playing.